swensonhe/strapi-firebase-auth/README.md

 To ensure proper handling of user information, make sure to include the following fields in the user object:

+- `firebaseUserID` is the field that maps firebase user object to strapi user object.

+These fields can be populated during the creation of the user object if `profileMetaData` is provided.
 - `firstName`
 - `lastName`
 - `phoneNumber`
 - `email`

-These fields can be populated during the creation of the user object if `profileMetaData` is provided.

 #### Using `firebase-auth` Endpoint